StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 ### Source code

-The Ultra sonic Sensor  is controlled through one object  UltraSonicSensor, below is the source code for this class.
+The Ultra sonic Sensor  is controlled through the UltraSonicSensor class, below is the source code for this class.
 <br>

     class UltraSonicSensor